WalterKruger/SSE2-Complete/docs/operations/division.md

 Divides integers by their corresponding divisor element.
 Performs the conventional floor definition of integer division.
 Dividing by zero and `INT_MIN/-1` is undefined behavior and may not always produce any arithmetic exceptions.

 **Note**: This is relatively expensive.
-Use the “[division by a constant](division_precompute.md)” version instead if you reuse the same divisor vector or it known at compile time.
+Use the “[division by a constant](division_precompute.md)” version instead if you reuse the same divisor vector or it is known at compile time.

 ## Signature